FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port 8000 to authedicate the users

 Added:
+✅ (2/6) Is giving access on database to selected user on selected platforms, also ⬇️
+✅ (2/6) After Create config it automatically restar's server.js and reloading nginx
+✅ (2/6) Added Create Config button, it creates the config file and is giving to user access to server.js auth file
+✅ (2/6) Added User Creation button (Only for admins)(Check down on picture for more information)

 ✅ (28/4) Fixed minor bugs on submit when the stream key is empty to replace the new key on user.cfg

 ✅ (25/4) Fixed minor bugs on Smart Administration Panel (only for admins)